In this article

 Rodent Control in Your Attic

 Check your roof and soffits for any small holes.
-Any rodent can take a pre-existing hole and gnaw it to make it bigger.
-Sealing up any kind of hole will cut the chances of a rodent invasion down.
+Any rodent can take a pre-existing hole and gnaw it to enlarge it.
+Sealing up any kind of hole will reduce the chances of a rodent invasion.

 Another way rodents can get into your home is through your vents.
 There are a few ways you can keep rodents out of your vents:

-1. Place traps near the entrances of vents.
-This can work well if rodents have already gained access to your vents.
+1. Place traps near the vents’ entrances: This can work well if rodents have already gained access to your vents and helps limit further activity while entry points are addressed.

-2. Protect your vent with stainless steel mesh.
-This will prevent the rodents from getting into your vents.
+2. Protect your vent with stainless steel mesh: This will prevent rodents from entering your vents.
 Cloth works well with bugs, but rodents can chew through it.

 Even if you successfully remove every rat in your home, other rats will likely return to the same comfortable spot.
-Unlike some pest control services that only exterminate rodents, Critter Control prevents future rodent infestations.
-It is essential to seal all entry points of a quarter-inch or larger.
+Rather than focusing only on rodent removal from the attic, Critter Control prevents future rodent infestations.
+It is essential to seal all entry points of a quarter-inch or larger, since rodents can squeeze through surprisingly small gaps or enlarge existing openings to regain access.

 How Critter Control Performs Attic Remediation